-If there is secondary activity other than activity in food and beverages, please specify the activity along with the percentage of income received.
+If there is secondary activity other than manufacturing, please specify the activity along with the percentage of income received.

 Investment refers to the holding of financial asset abroad by resident (individual, establishment or other organisation).
-Financial asset consists of investment in subsidiaries or associated companies, equity securities, debt securities, bond, trust unit, trade credit, loan extension, deposit, advances and other assets.
+Financial asset consists of investment in subsidiaries or associated companies, equity securities, debt securities, bond, trust unit, trade credit, loan extension, deposit, advances and other asset.